storefront-x/storefront-x/docs/advanced/pwa.md

 ### 1. Install Vite Plugin PWA

 Install the [Vite Plugin PWA](https://vite-plugin-pwa.netlify.app) in module representing your instance/implementation.
-As an example, we will use the `demo-shopware` module.
+As an example, we will use the `demo-magento` module.

 ```
-cd modules/demo-shopware
+cd modules/demo-magento
 yarn add vite-plugin-pwa
 ```